 _MG_0785

 If the gooseneck clamps don't work for you for razors and deodorants there are other ways to shave or apply deodorant allow the person to use their residual limbs.
-One of our therapists took these picture at an Enhancing Skills for Life event:
+One of our therapists took these pictures at an Enhancing Skills for Life event:

 Untitled design (1)